galaxyproject/training-material/topics/introduction/tutorials/galaxy-reproduce/tutorial.md

 >
 > {% snippet faqs/galaxy/collections_build_list.md %}
 >
-> In case you want to run a published Galaxy workflow on your own data, you can find explanations about the options to upload your own data [here](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/get-data/slides.html#1).
+> In case you want to run a published Galaxy workflow on your own data, you can find explanations about the options to upload your own data [in the interface slides]({% link topics/galaxy-interface/tutorials/get-data/slides.html %}).
 {: .details}